tooniez/gpt4-pdf-chatbot-langchain/README.md

 ### Backend

 - In the configuration file `src/shared/configuration.ts`, you can change the default configs i.e. the vector store, k-value, and filter kwargs, shared between the ingestion and retrieval graphs.
-Configs can be used in each node of the graph or passed into the graph as a config object via a client.
+On the backend, configs can be used in each node of the graph workflow or from frontend, you can pass a config object into the graph's client.
 - You can adjust the prompts in the `src/retrieval_graph/prompts.ts` file.
-- If you'd like to change the retrieval model, you can do so in the `src/shared/retrieval.ts` file by adding another makeRetriever function that encapsulates the desired client for the vector store.
+- If you'd like to change the retrieval model, you can do so in the `src/shared/retrieval.ts` file by adding another retriever function that encapsulates the desired client for the vector store and then updating the `makeRetriever` function to return the new retriever.

 ### Frontend

 - You can modify the file upload restrictions in the `app/api/ingest` route.
-- In `constants/graphConfigs.ts`, you can change the default configs for the ingestion and retrieval graphs.
-These include the model, k value, and retriever provider.
+- In `constants/graphConfigs.ts`, you can change the default config objects sent to the ingestion and retrieval graphs.
+These include the model provider, k value (no of source documents to retrieve), and retriever provider (i.e. vector store).

 ## Troubleshooting